Phase 3 Study to Evaluate Intravenous Trappsol(R) Cyclo(TM) in Pediatric and Adult Patients With Niemann-Pick Disease Type C1

 You CAN'T join if...

-- Recipient of liver transplant or planned liver transplantation
+- Recipient of a liver transplant within <12 months or planned liver transplantation

 - Patients with active liver disease from any cause other than NPC1